crockmitnic/Journal-Web-Application/README.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with application?
+Drop an email on rushitsaliya99@gmail.com and I’ll help you sort it out.